-- Increase traffic to my website.
-If this is your goal, then you’ll want to focus on click-through rate (CTR).
+• Increase traffic.
+If this is your goal, you’ll want to focus on click-through rate (CTR).
 Keep an eye on ad copy performance and targeting options.

-- Raise brand awareness.
-If your goal is to improve brand visibility, then you’re likely focusing on display ads and remarketing.
+• Raise brand awareness.
+If your goal is to improve brand visibility, you’re likely focusing on display ads and remarketing.
 For display ads, you’ll track which sites are performing best, and for remarketing ads, you’ll look at conversion rates.

 “Simply tracking conversions from a campaign or channel level will not provide the necessary details on what needs to be done to grow conversions and scale profitably.”